whoophee/jsonflatten/README.txt

 2.)
 Singularizing can also cause conflicts between field names.
     'https://s3-us-west-2.amazonaws.com/datacoral.codex/startups.json' contains
-    two independent nested fields 'acquisition' and 'acquisitions', both of which would result in the same resultant file name.
+    two independent nested fields 'acquisition' and 'acquisitions', both of which would result in the same file name.
 A simple workaround is to add an '__l' suffix to list based files (instead of singularizing).
     This workaround requires -suffix flag.